martin-ger/esp_mqtt/README.md

 This program enables the ESP8266 to become the central node in a small distributed IoT system.
 It implements an MQTT Broker and a simple scripted rule engine with event/action statements that links together the MQTT sensors and actors.
 It can act as STA, as AP, or as both and it can connect to another MQTT broker (i.e. in the cloud).
 Here it can also be bridge that forwards and rewrites topics in both directions.
 Also it can parse JSON structures, send basic HTTP GET requests and do basic I/O: i.e. read and write to local GPIO pins, react on timers and GPIO interrupts, drive GPIO pins with PWM, and read the ADC.

-If you need the plain MQTT broker functionality in an Arduino project look here: https://github.com/martin-ger/esp_mqtt/blob/master/README.md#using-the-esp_umqtt_broker-in-an-arduino-project

 Find a video that explains the ideas and the architecture of the project at: https://www.youtube.com/watch?v=0K9q4IuB_oA

+You can use the pure broker functionality (not the CLI and the scripting) in any ESP *Arduino* project as a libary by going to https://github.com/martin-ger/uMQTTBroker .
+Just clone (or download the zip-file and extract it) into the libraries directory of your Arduino ESP8266 installation.

 # Usage
 In the user directory there is the main program that serves as a stand-alone MQTT broker, client and bridge.
 The program starts with the following default configuration: